 If you notice any of the following signs in your white cockatoo, it may indicate a respiratory infection: difficulty breathing, wheezing, coughing, discharge from the eyes or nostrils, or a change in vocalizations.
 It's important to monitor your bird closely and seek veterinary care if you suspect a respiratory infection.
 Early detection and treatment are crucial for your bird's health and well-being.

-- Are There Specific Protein Sources That Are Beneficial for a White Cockatoo's Muscle Development and Overall Health?
+- Are There Particular Seeds That Are More Beneficial for a White Cockatoo's Diet, and How Should They Be Incorporated?

 FAQ